-Several measures have been proposed that would reduce the volume of stream flow during overgeneration events.
-These measures could reduce spill.
-Because some of these measures would require pumping, they would also increase electrical loads during surplus energy periods.
+Several measures have been proposed that would reduce the volume of stream flow during overgeneration events, and consequent spill levels.
+Because some of these measures would require pumping, they would also increase electrical loads during excess energy periods.
 These measures include on-stream pumped storage, increased irrigation withdrawals, and managed aquifer recharge.
 With the exception of increased irrigation withdrawals, these measures would require several years to implement and could require significant capital investment.
-These measures would reduce the severity of excess energy events and expand the use of low-cost, lowcarbon hydro and wind energy.
+These measures would reduce the severity of excess energy events and expand the use of low-cost, low-carbon hydro and wind energy.

 Add on-stream pumped storage: The John W. Keys (Banks Lake) pumped-storage project is an on-stream project where water is pumped directly from Roosevelt Lake behind Grand Coulee Dam.
 At full load, this project draws about 600 MW and can pump about 18,000 cfs of water up to Banks Lake.
 Six of the 12 units are reversible, and can generate about 300 MW when discharging to Roosevelt Lake.
 The original and primary purpose of this plant is to supply water to the Columbia Basin Irrigation Project via Banks Lake.
-Peak flows at Grand Coulee during the June 2010 surplus energy episode were about 195,000 cfs, so the Keys plant in pumping mode could have diverted about 9 percent of the peak in-stream flow during the June 2010 event while consuming about 9 percent of the full output of Grand Coulee.
-Moreover, diversion above Grand Coulee would reduce flow at all downstream projects.
-The combined effect is estimated high energy content to black liquor, allowing it to be concentrated and burned in a chemical recovery boiler to recover the pulping chemicals for recycling.
+Peak flows at Grand Coulee during the June 2010 surplus energy episode were about 195,000 cfs, so the Banks Lake plant in pumping mode could have diverted about 9 percent of the peak in-stream flow during the June 2010 event while consuming about 9 percent of the full output of Grand Coulee.
+Moreover, this diversion would also reduce flow at all downstream projects.
+The combined effect is estimated to equal about 2,100 megawatts of load.
+Available storage at Banks Lake and its limited ability to discharge to the Columbia Basin Irrigation Project could ultimately limit the period of withdrawal.
+However, the active storage at Banks Lake represents about 480 hours of pumping at full load.

-to equal about 2,100 megawatts of load.
-Banks Lake storage capacity and its ability to discharge to the Columbia Basin Irrigation Project could ultimately limit the period of withdrawal.
-However, the active storage capacity of Banks Lake represents about 480 hours of pumping at full capacity.
+According to operational data received from BPA, the pumps at Grand Coulee typically came on for about nine hours during the night through the June 2010 event, but never at full load.

-According to operational data received from BPA, the pumps at Grand Coulee typically came on for about nine hours during the night through this period, but never at full capability.
 Operational constraints may limit the ability to operate the pumps over more hours, and maintenance may have limited the maximum capability level.
 The data also indicate that the pump/generators actually generated a total of almost 5,000 MWh during the first two weeks of June.
-It is possible that more could be done to optimize the operation of the pumps and pump/generator units during these events.
+It's possible that more could be done to optimize the operation of the pumps and pump/generator units during these events.
+BPA and the Bureau of Reclamation are considering upgrades to the Banks Lake facility to improve its reliability and flexibility.

-As of October 2010, 10 preliminary permits had been issued by FERC for proposed pumped storage sites in the Northwest and four more preliminary permit requests were pending.
-None of the 14 proposed projects would pump directly from in-stream sources, so they would not directly reduce in-stream flows.
-One, the proposed Banks Lake project, however, would use Banks Lake as a lower reservoir and could indirectly augment withdrawal by increasing the effective upper reservoir capacity of the existing Keys pumped storage facility.
+As of October 2010, ten preliminary permits had been issued by FERC for proposed pumped storage sites in the Northwest and four more preliminary permit requests were pending.
+None of the 14 proposed projects would pump directly from in-stream sources, so they would not directly reduce in-stream flows, but they could present incremental load to the region.
+One, the proposed Banks Lake upgrade project, however, would use Banks Lake as a lower reservoir and could indirectly augment withdrawal by increasing the effective upper reservoir storage volume of the existing Keys pumped storage facility.